filrak/next/packages/commercetools/README.md

 - [x] I want to see the history of my orders (list) So I can track the status of my shopping experiences.
 - [ ] I want to see the history of my orders (details) So I can track the status of my shopping experiences.

+### Prices / Tax
+- [ ] I want to see the prices in the right currency and with applied tax.
+- [ ] I want to see applied taxes depending on the selected country / area So I can display price properly.

 ### Multistores / Currencies / I18n

 - [x] I want to change the language of the shop So I can easily understand the content.